 Home insurance is one of our least favourite home buys.
 While we’ll happily shell out on refurbishing a living room or bedroom, handing over money ‘just in case’ something happens to them always hurts a little bit.
 But what hurts even more is if you’re over paying for that ‘just in case’ scenario.

-But until any changes are made, Martin Lewis suggests shopping around on comparison websites before your home insurance is due to renew.
+Martin Lewis suggests shopping around on comparison websites before your home insurance is due to renew.
 Always try a few different sites including Money Supermarket, Confused.com and Compare the Market.
 Also, don’t forget to check deals that comparison websites might miss, such as those offered by Aviva and Direct Line.

 Martin Lewis home insurance need-to-know

-When looking for new home insurance Martin Lewis warns against fall into the trap of just insuring your home’s value as many do.
+When looking for new home insurance Martin Lewis warns against falling into the trap of just insuring your home’s value as many do.
 Instead, you should be insuring how much it would cost to rebuild your home if it was knocked down.

-Also, be careful not to underinsure the contents of your home.
+Be careful not to underinsure the contents of your home.
 The contents are everything that would fall out of your house if you were to turn it upside down.
 Even if that means adding up the cost of the pots and pans in your kitchen, underestimating these cost means only part of your contents is protected.

 ‘Once you’ve found the cheapest quote, try to haggle a bigger discount,’ Lewis encourages.
 It might sound scary picking up the phone and haggling with the likes of Sainsbury’s, but the payoffs could be big.